cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - response, a RegistrationResponse structure

 Output:
-- envU, the user's Envelope structure
+- record, a RegistrationUpload structure
 - export_key, an additional key

 Steps: